pcorbel/scitizen/CONTRIBUTING.md

 In order to get familiar with the architecture behind Scitizen, please read our [ARCHITECTURE](ARCHITECTURE.md) guide.

-## 👨‍💻 Developing
+## 👨‍💻 Developing on a local device

+The best way to extensively test the behavior of Scitizen is to test it directly on a physical device (like a Raspberry Pi).

-In order to develop locally, follow these steps 👇
+In order to develop on a local device, follow these steps 👇

 ### 1️⃣ Setup your repository